rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 demonstrating both pathfinding and field of view_

-[torchbearer] by [@redwarp] is a library that provides a set of tools to find your path in a grid based dungeon.
-Specifically, it provide a quick implementation of pathfinding and field of view algorithm.
+[torchbearer] by [@redwarp] is a library that provides a set of tools to find your path in a grid-based dungeon.
+Specifically, it provides a quick implementation of pathfinding and field of view algorithm.

-The 0.6.x version rewrites the field of view algorithm to cast vision rays in a bresenham circle around the point of origin.
+The 0.6.x version rewrites the field of view algorithm to cast vision rays in a Bresenham circle around the point of origin.
 This change from its [original implementation][torchbearer-orig] makes it faster as it removes the needs for error correction.